hamzeh-kizawi/React-car-website/README.md

 2. API Key Setup (!!!Important!!!)

-You need to get API keys from two external services for the project to be fully functional.:
+You need to get API keys from two external services for the project to be fully functional:

 -EmailJS (for the contact form):